markus-lmax/multisig-native/README.md

 # TODOs

-- is the method to close transaction accounts correct?
+- https://github.com/kevinheavey/solana-bankrun is deprecated, consider replacing with proposed alternative LiteSvm
+- port over test "should not be able to edit transaction account with transaction account private key after initialisation"
 - some methods currently only pass in the multisig, not the multisig_signer as well - need to add the latter in order to re-implement the following anchor constraint
   (extract relevant code from create_multisig into common.rs?):
 ```